What is Kitec Plumbing?

 Why Does Kitec Plumbing Fail?

-There have been a number of arguments for why Kitec plumbing might eventually fail.
+There have been several explanations for why Kitec plumbing tends to fail over time.

-The main claim towards the high rate of failure in Kitec plumbing is due to dezincification that occurs when fittings with a high zinc content are exposed to oxygen and moisture.
+The most widely accepted reason for Kitec's high failure rate is dezincification.
+This occurs when fittings with a high zinc content are exposed to oxygen and moisture.

-The rate of dezincification varies around the country, depending on municipality water chemistry.
-We've often replaced Kitec plumbing systems that lasted less than 10 years, before developing pipe leaks and low water flow.
+The rate of dezincification varies across the country, depending on local water chemistry.
+We've often replaced Kitec systems that failed in less than 10 years due to leaks and reduced water flow.

 Is There a Class Action Lawsuit Against Kitec Plumbing?

-In 2012, IPEX Inc., the manufacturer of Kitec plumbing, entered into a class action lawsuit settlement of $125 million.
-This led to many homeowners in America and Canada being able to receive compensation towards replacing their Kitec plumbing.
+In 2012, IPEX Inc., the manufacturer of Kitec plumbing, agreed to a $125 million class action lawsuit settlement.
+This allowed many homeowners in the U.S. and Canada to receive compensation toward replacing their Kitec plumbing.

-However, the final date to submit a claim expired on January 9th 2020.
-This means that if you still have Kitec plumbing, you will need to cover the cost of replacement yourself.
+However, the deadline to submit a claim expired on January 9, 2020.
+If you still have Kitec plumbing, you'll need to cover the cost of replacement yourself.

-Other manufacturers of yellow brass plumbing fittings successfully argued that there was nothing inherently wrong with the yellow brass fittings: in particular the correlation between the failure of the fittings and their zinc make up.
-They were able to demonstrate that the failures were due to water chemistry - not the fittings.
+Manufacturers of yellow brass fittings argued that there was nothing inherently wrong with the fittings themselves—particularly the idea that zinc content alone caused failures.
+They were able to demonstrate that the failures were due to water chemistry, not the fittings.

-The ASTM (American Society for Testing and Materials) specifications allow for brass fittings that utilize up to 37 percent zinc content.
-This is far above the average 15 percent makeup used in yellow brass, making it very difficult to make a case against the levels of zinc used in yellow brass and similar fittings.
+ASTM (American Society for Testing and Materials) specifications allow brass fittings to contain up to 37 percent zinc—well above the 15 percent commonly found in yellow brass.
+This makes it difficult to mount a legal case based solely on zinc levels.

 What Are My Options For Replacing Kitec?

-PEX tubing or copper piping are your main options for replacing Kitec plumbing.
-The majority of our customers opt for a PEX repipe.
-Read more about why PEX is a good choice for repiping.
+PEX (cross linked polyethylene) tubing or copper piping are the main options for replacing Kitec plumbing.
+The majority of our customers choose a PEX repipe.
+Read more about why we believe PEX pipes are the best choice for repiping.

-Here at Repipe Specialists, our repipes come with a lifetime warranty - so no more worrying about paying for multiple leak repairs.
+Here at Repipe Specialists, our repipes come with a lifetime warranty—so you no longer have to worry about paying for multiple leak repairs.

 What Is the Cost to Replace Kitec?

-Get a Quote to Replace your CPVC Pipe
+Get a Quote to Replace Your Kitec Pipes

 - Speed: Our repipe crews typically complete a repipe in a day, returning on another day for wall patching.